JuliaMolSim/GeometryOptimization.jl/docs/src/examples/other_solvers.md

-# Using a different Optimization.jl compatible solver
+# Using a Optimization.jl compatible solver

 In this example we perform the simplistic optimisation the bond length of a Hydrogen molecule using a trust region